 Luke chapter 2 tells the most famous account of the birth of Jesus Christ, complete with a manger, angels, and shepherds watching their flocks by night.
 You know the one.
-It’s the picture perfect Christmas card scene where there is peace on earth and mercy mild and a little glowing baby in a manger that people love to celebrate.
+It’s the picture-perfect Christmas card scene where there is peace on earth and mercy mild and a little glowing baby in a manger that people love to celebrate.
 But the reality is: The world is still filled with turmoil and trouble.
 So, where’s the peace on earth that Jesus came to bring?

-Wars and pain and death and evil acts and trauma will never cease as long as there is sin in the world, but there is peace between God and man once again, the way God intended it to be when He formed man on the sixth day of creation.
+Wars and pain and death and evil acts, sickness and trauma will never cease as long as there is sin in the world, but there is peace between God and man once again, the way God intended it to be when He formed man on the sixth day of creation.
 Isaiah 53:11 says that, “…when He sees all that has been accomplished by His anguish, He will be satisfied.“ 2 Corinthians 5:21 (MEV) says, “God made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him.”
 The beauty and magic of the Christmas season, the real reason we sing about “peace on earth” is because the wrath of God for sin was satisfied by the blood shed by His innocent, blameless Son.